-Corporations in the combined group must compute combined entire net income, and combined business and investment capital, according to 20 NYCRR, sections 3-2.10, and 3-3.8, respectively.
+Corporations in the combined group must compute combined entire net income, combined business and investment capital, and combined fixed dollar minimum tax according to 20 NYCRR, sections 3-2.10, 3-3.8 and 3-5.3, respectively.

 Use Form CT-3-S-A to compute the combined tax.
 The form provides a column A for the payer corporation and column B, Total members, for the other members of the group.
 If there is only one member of the group other than the payer corporation, the figures of the member are entered in column B of the CT-3-S-A. If there are two or more members of the group other than the payer corporation, the figures for column B on the CT-3-S-A are taken from Form CT-3-S-A/B, Combined Group Detail Spreadsheet.